itsmikeq/commin/README.md

 * Allow for users to create avatars
 * Add Elastic Search functionality so things are not so slow
   * https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-persistence
 * Add pagination for post views
+* Sign up flows that invite people to share their likes
+* Image copy/paste/add